KlemetievArtem/tpcMultiRegionFoam/README.md

         © 2024 Artem Klementiev, Konstantin Minko

 ## Description
-Curent OpenFOAM solver is modification of CFD solver tpcMultiRegionFoam (https://github.com/ThomasKleiner/tpcMultiRegionFoam), first presented and validated in the article [Kleiner 2019](https://www.sciencedirect.com/science/article/pii/S0017931018353055).
+Curent OpenFOAM solver is modification of CFD solver [tpcMultiRegionFoam](https://github.com/ThomasKleiner/tpcMultiRegionFoam), first presented and validated in the article [Kleiner 2019](https://www.sciencedirect.com/science/article/pii/S0017931018353055).

 tpcMultiRegionFoam is a developed CFD solver, using the [OpenFOAM 6 libraries](https://github.com/OpenFOAM/OpenFOAM-6), for transient heat transfer simulations between thermally coupled solid and fluid regions with pure substance condensation/evaporation.
 The solver builds a combination of the chtMultiRegionFoam and the interFoam solver developed by [OpenCFD Ltd.](http://openfoam.com/) and is extended by a phase change model for pure substances.
 The model validation and mathematical formulation are given in .